-It’s either a piece of software or a website that is used to access the markets and to execute trades.
+It’s either a piece of software or a website that is used to access the markets and execute trades.
 Sometimes they are called trading terminals.

-The trading platform will be your gateway to the markets using the charting packages included to perform your daily, weekly or monthly analysis.
+The forex trading platform will be your gateway to the markets using the charting packages included to perform your daily, weekly or monthly analysis.

 Without a trading terminal/platform, just like back in the earlier days of trading, you would have to call up your broker to execute a trade.
 Now, it’s a simple click (or tap) of a button!